enter search term and/or author name

-Submissions must be in PDF using ACM's template and no longer than 20 pages.
+Submissions must be in PDF using ACM's template.
+Recommended page length for submissions is 20-25 pages.
+Submissions should be no longer than 30 pages.

 We assume the content of every submission to be novel work of the authors.
 However, authors are allowed to base their submission on their own prior writings under the following conditions:

 In either case, authors should disclose any overlap in their cover letter.
 We evaluate all submissions for potential plagiarism and we encourage reviewers to judge the novelty of any submission.
 A failure by authors to disclose their prior work is grounds for rejection.

 Our expectation is that any submission makes novel contributions.
 For submissions that extend prior conference publications, a rule-of-thumb is that at least 25% of the content be previously unpublished.
 However, reviewers and editors judge novelty based on the contribution, not the amount of text altered.

 Please consult the ACM policy for additional guidance.

 The following describes the submission and subsequent review process for TOIT.

 Note: Note that simple disagreement with the reviewers is not sufficient justification for re-evaluation.
 Authors must demonstrate that there was substantial procedural failure by the reviewers or AEs to obtain an EIC review.

 The following describes the typical review timeline for TOIT.